NA62/na62-trigger-algorithms/GettingStarted.md

  * http://danielkummer.github.io/git-flow-cheatsheet/ (more about git flow)

 The short summary would be:
-Always code in specific branches like ```feature/yourFeatre``` where ```yourFeatre``` should describe the feature you're currently developing.
+Always code in specific branches like ```feature/yourFeature``` where ```yourFeature``` should describe the feature you're currently developing.
 I recommend to install the git-flow package so that you can use following commands:
  * ```git flow init``` (use standard settings)
  * ```git flow feature start yourFeature```
  * ```git flow feature finish yourFeature```